nios-students/docs/wiki/FAQ'S.md

 ## What is ABCID?
 Is that required?

-Ans: ABCID is used to keep track of  academic progress.
+ABCID is used to keep track of  academic progress.
 It's mostly by college going students.
 No it's not required however, a popup will be display every time you login.

 ## How can i reduce size of a pdf file?